mlange-42/xwrd/README.md

 #### Patterns

-`.` (period) strands for one arbitrary letter
+`.` (period) stands for one arbitrary letter
 `*` (asterisk) stands for 0 or more arbitrary letters

 #### Examples

 `a....` - find all 5-letter words starting with 'a'
 `*pf` - find all words ending with 'pf'
-`a....b` - find all words of length 6 stat start with 'a' and end with 'b'
+`a....b` - find all words of length 6 that start with 'a' and end with 'b'